coopnorge/coopnorge.github.io/docs/getting-started.md

 Should you have specific requirements for session lifetime, absolute lifetime and the like, please let us know when requesting a client.

+Send the above information, along with your GPG public key to identity-services at coop.no.

 ## You have a client, now what?

 Great stuff!
 There are a number of tutorials out there to get you started, Auth0 has even made a series of [quick start guides](https://auth0.com/docs/quickstarts) tailored to the various applications types and programming languages.